goatgirlclover/BRC-MusicCurator/README.md

    - UnityEngine.UI.dll
    - Unity.TextMeshPro.dll

 With these files, run "dotnet build" in the project's root folder (same directory as MusicCurator.csproj) and the .dll will be in the \bin\ folder.
+To run the build, ensure the files/folders in /include/ are placed in the same location as the .dll file.

 ## Credits
 Huge thanks to: